ruslo/hunter/docs/packages/pkg/ZeroMQ.rst

 Bugs
 ----

--  Tests doesn't work properly on Windows and OSX
+-  Tests does not work properly on Windows and OSX